cattymod/docs/docs/extensions/python.md

 ![Reset Python Block](./images/py-reset.png)

 "Reset Python" lets you reset Python for whatever reason.
 This clears values like variables you set in Python. (for example `x = 5`)

+## Notes

+"Install Python Package" uses micropip instead of the full pip This extension requires Wifi to get all the scripts needed to run Pyodide